adityaaa1702/Reach-Handling-2/Readme.md

 main.py
 The application will open, and you can start entering or searching for information.

-(or go to dist folder run main.exe)
+(or just go to dist folder run main.exe)

 ### Features